Lithuania–Philippines relations

 Lithuania–Philippines relations refers to the bilateral relations between Lithuania and the Philippines.
-Lithuania has a non resident ambassador in Seoul.
-The Philippines has a non resident ambassador in Warsaw.
+Lithuania has a non-resident ambassador in Seoul.
+The Philippines has a non-resident ambassador in Warsaw.

 History

 The Philippines recognized Lithuania's independence from the Soviet Union on December 15, 1991.
-On December 15 of the same year formal diplomatic relations were established between the two countries.
+On December 15 of the same year, formal diplomatic relations were established between the two countries.

 In 2023, both countries committed to improve ties.
 Gabrielius Landsbergis made an official visit to the Philippines in April 2024, marking the first time that a Lithuanian foreign minister to do so.
-Landsbergis expressed support for the Philippines when it regards to the South China Sea dispute issue.
+Landsbergis expressed support for the Philippines in regards to the South China Sea dispute issue.
 On June 30, 2025, a "strategic-level" partnership was established in regards to defense.

 Security relations

 Lithuania has framed its relationship with the Philippines as small nations having shared experience of pressures from "authoritarian states" like Russia and China.
 Filipino defense secretary Gilbert Teodoro has suggested the possibility of a visiting forces agreement (VFA) involving Lithuania and the Philippines.
 Lithuania has supported the Philippines when it comes to the South China Sea Arbitration ruling.